flavienbwk/icons-visualizer/README.md

 ## Get started

-First, import the icons you want in the `icons/` directory.
+Import the icons you want in the `icons/` directory.

-:information_source: **The name of your files** are very important : the search engine is based on filenames to find keywords as you type the icon you're looking for in the UI searchbar.
+:information_source: **The name of your files** are very important : the search engine is based on filenames to find search keywords.

 ### Build for dev